suprabhasahu-SDET/Cloud-Storage-Tiering-System/test_strategy.md

 Comprehensive Test Strategy & Documentation

 1. Overview
-This document defines the complete test strategy for Lucidity's Cloud Storage Tiering System — a platform that automatically moves file data between Hot (SSD), Warm (HDD), and Cold (Object Storage) tiers based on access frequency.
+This document defines the complete test strategy for Cloud Storage Tiering System — a platform that automatically moves file data between Hot (SSD), Warm (HDD), and Cold (Object Storage) tiers based on access frequency.
 The goal is to validate that all API endpoints are correct, tier transitions respect the defined rules, edge cases are handled gracefully, and the system is resilient under concurrent load.

 2. System Under Test